-What made you want to be apart of the Bright Lights, Big City concert?
+What made you want to take part in the Bright Lights, Big City concert?

 I’m a huge fan of Paul Scott Goodman’s writing.
 I was first introduced to him through Sh-K-Boom/Ghostlight Records’ Kurt Deutsch who produced the Bright Lights, Big City concept album.
 At the time, I was working on a reading that Kurt had produced.
 I went to record the song for it and he had a bunch of extra Bright Lights, Big City CDs.
 He gave me one to take home and I listened.
 Obviously, it’s amazing music.
 After that, randomly, I got a call asking to be apart of a reading up in Powerhouse Theater.
 Sometimes readings sort of drag together in a way, but it was a reading performance that was done at a college.
 It was part of a festival, and it was of this show that Paul had written called Open Road and it took place in Scotland.
 So I had to have a Scottish accent.
 I remember meeting Paul and just being enamored with his incredible music.
 From time to time we’d keep in touch through Facebook Messenger.
 I’m just a huge fan of his work.